 Painted during World War I, these Blue Water Lilies are not the most representative of the series.
 The section Monet chose does not allow the viewer to have any point of reference as you can’t see the shore or the sky.
 The massive dominance of blues and greens almost gives the impression of looking at an abstract piece of art, if seen from too close.
 Significantly less precise than some other paintings from the Nymphéas series, this one is definitely one of a kind and a must-see!

 You may also visit the Giverny house and Garden.
 We recommend doing so between May and September.

 3. V. Van-Gogh – L’Autoportrait (1889) (The Self-Portrait)

+While the Musée d’Orsay paintings collection houses multiple works by Van Gogh, this one is certainly a highlight.
 This self-portrait of Van Gogh is one of his 43 self-portraits, and definitely the most famous one.